-Some years ago we had an "idea" that we would create our own custom IT dispatcher application.
-In our industry of providing IT Services, a common need is to ensure that inbound requests are captured, logged, and assigned to an Engineer.
+Some years ago we had an “idea” that we would create our own custom IT dispatcher application.
+When providing IT Services, a common necessity is to ensure that inbound requests are logged and assigned to an Engineer.
 Every IT vendor has a slightly different process and we knew there were opportunities to consolidate and simplify.
 We felt that a niche software application could be designed to help fill a lot of these needs for other Managed Service Providers and IT Consulting Firms.
 We had the development prowess, people answering calls, communication tools; why not build our own custom in-house dispatcher application?

 After a few relatively brief discussions, we reached out to one of our development teams, explained the idea, told them to use their own creativity, and away they went programming!
 Success and fortune here we come!!
 Right?
 We had a vision of what we wanted but not a plan, we wanted to help others work more effectively; but hadn’t invested time preparing.

 What was lacking was a plan to take the idea, from conception to execution, within a timeframe that was realistic and achievable.
 The “idea” was not a bad one and still holds many merits.
 We did not plan through the specifics on who would be responsible for the development, testing and launching of the tool.